US Tax Calculator 2026

 Filing Status

-Your filing status determines your bracket thresholds, standard deduction, and eligibility for certain credits.
+Filing status determines bracket thresholds, standard deduction, and eligibility for certain credits.
 The five statuses are Single, Married Filing Jointly, Married Filing Separately, Head of Household, and Qualifying Surviving Spouse.
-Married Filing Jointly generally provides the most favorable brackets and highest standard deduction.
-Head of Household — available to unmarried taxpayers who pay more than half the cost of maintaining a home for a qualifying dependent — offers wider brackets than Single status.
+MFJ generally provides the most favorable brackets and highest standard deduction.
+Head of Household, available to unmarried taxpayers paying more than half the cost of maintaining a home for a qualifying dependent, offers wider brackets than Single.

 Frequently Asked Questions